vulinh64/spring-base/README.md

 You can either specify these environment variables in a `.env` file or set them directly in Run Configurations.

-An example `.env` file can be copied from [this file](/.env-example).
+An example `.env` file can be copied from [this file](./.env-example).

 ### Running the Required Containers

-You can run [this script (Windows only)](/initialize-postgres-keycloak-rabbitmq.cmd) or [this script (Linux only)](/initialize-postgres-keycloak-rabbitmq.sh), and it will start the required containers for local development: PostgreSQL and Keycloak.
+You can run [this script (Windows only)](./initialize-postgres-keycloak-rabbitmq.cmd) or [this script (Linux only)](./initialize-postgres-keycloak-rabbitmq.sh), and it will start the required containers for local development: PostgreSQL and Keycloak.

 > Both scripts have already handled the external dependency for you.
 See the [Required External Dependency](#required-external-dependency) section for more information.

 ## Running the Compose Stack

-You can run [this script (Windows only)](/run-docker-compose-stack.cmd), and it will build the service image and start the containers for you.
+You can run [this script (Windows only)](./run-docker-compose-stack.cmd), or [this script (Linux only)](./run-docker-compose-stack.sh) and it will build the service image and start the containers for you.

 > Again, both scripts have already handled the external dependency for you.

+If you want to make use of host OS to build the images (to speed up the build process), run [this script (Windows only)](./run-docker-compose-stack-jar.cmd) or [this script (Linux only)](./run-docker-compose-stack-jar.sh) instead.

 # Additional Notes